-With the cost of living crisis and inflation at a relative high, we have provided the Q&As and example below to help with any questions you may have regarding how your pension might increase each year.
+The questions and answers and pension increase example below have been provided to help answer any questions you may have regarding how your pension might increase each year.

 Cost of living support

-For guidance and helpful links please click here
+For guidance and helpful links regarding the cost of living, please click the link below.

 Pension increases Q&As